 Please note that outdoor activities may be restricted (e.g. maximum number of participants).
 These rules are presented on the page describing the measures in force by municipality.

-According to the INSPQ fact sheet on the outdoor environment and COVID-19 (available in French only), the viral concentration on urban furniture and fixtures, including water fountains, is likely to be altered by various factors (temperature, humidity, ultraviolet rays, wind, and precipitation).
-Municipalities should nevertheless ensure that routine cleaning procedures are maintained.
-Disinfection of water fountains is a targeted measure that may help reduce the risk of virus transmission.
+According to the INSPQ French-language fact sheet on the outdoor environment and COVID-19 (environnement extérieur et la COVID-19), the viral concentration on street furniture and fixtures, including water fountains, is likely to be affected by a variety of factors (temperature, humidity, ultraviolet light, wind, and precipitation).
+To reduce the risk of transmission by fomites (contaminated objects or inanimate surfaces), the various surfaces of street furniture can be cleaned as usual and do not usually require disinfection.
+Therefore, municipalities should ensure that routine cleaning procedures are maintained.

 Sections 573.2 of the Cities and Towns Act and 937 of the Municipal Code of Québec stipulate that in the case of irresistible force of such a nature as to imperil the life or health of the population or to seriously damage the municipal equipment, the head of the council (mayor of a municipality or warden of an RCM) may order any expenditure he or she considers necessary and award any contract necessary to remedy the situation.
 This power should therefore be used only under such conditions and only as an exceptional measure.
 For the sake of transparency and sound public management, it is also suggested that it be used only in cases where the urgency of the situation does not allow the council to make a decision in a timely manner and according to the usual contractual rules.